-Under Andorran legislation, there are no restrictions on borrowing by AIFs.
+Under Andorran legislation, there are no restrictions on borrowing by AIFs (OICMVs may not generally enter into loans, although they may acquire currencies through back-to-back lending).

 5 Disclosure of Information

 5.1 What public disclosure must the Alternative Investment Fund or its manager make?